dsanders11/imagebitmap-getimagedata-demo/README.md

 Average CPU and memory usage data were gathered at 5 second intervals over a 2 minute period using `sar`.
 Baseline memory usage for the system is 140-180 MB.

-The test demo uses the `ImageData` to compute the average color of the frame.
-It uses striding so that it takes less than 30 MS for a 1080px image so that it is not the bottleneck in the test.
+The [test demo](https://dsanders11.github.io/imagebitmap-getimagedata-demo/) uses the `ImageData` to compute the average color of the frame.
+It uses striding so that it takes less than 30 MS for a 1080p image so that it is not the bottleneck in the test.

 All test runs involved a fresh start of the browser.